microbean/microbean-configuration/README.md

-# microBean Configuration
+# microBean™ Configuration

 [![Build Status](https://travis-ci.org/microbean/microbean-configuration.svg?branch=master)](https://travis-ci.org/microbean/microbean-configuration)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.microbean/microbean-configuration/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.microbean/microbean-configuration)

-The microBean Configuration project provides yet another framework for acquiring configuration values from within a Java SE application, implementing the [microBean Configuration API project][10].
+The microBean™ Configuration project provides yet another framework for acquiring configuration values from within a Java SE application, implementing the [microBean™ Configuration API project][10].

 There are many configuration frameworks for Java SE.
 All focus on making it easy for application developers to ask for configuration values without having to know what systems provide those values.

-microBean Configuration takes a slightly different approach.
+microBean™ Configuration takes a slightly different approach.
 The application's full configuration is considered to be located by its _configuration coordinates_ within _configuration space_.
 Within that space reside its actual configuration properties.
-This terminology is important for understanding how microBean Configuration works.
+This terminology is important for understanding how microBean™ Configuration works.

 Terminology
 ===========